LibreKitten/LibreKitten/README.md

-## TurboWarp/scratch-vm
+## ACat/LibreKitten-vm

-Modified Scratch VM with a JIT compiler and more features.
+Modified TurboWarp VM.

 This is a drop-in replacement for LLK/scratch-vm.